ohbm/OpenScienceDemoCalls/README.md

 ### When do they take place?

-Demo calls happen (usually) on the last Thursday of the month at 7pm GMT.
+Demo calls happen (usually) on the last Thursday of the month at 7pm UK time.

 Our next call will be live on youtube on [Thursday 26nd April 2018, 7pm BST](https://www.timeanddate.com/worldclock/converter.html?iso=20180428T180000&p1=136)!